Dull cut off for circulants: Abstract

 \section{Abstract}

-Families of symmetric simple random walks on Cayley graphs of Abelian groups with a bound on the number of generators are shown to never have sharp cut off in the sense of [1], [3] or [5] for the convergence to the stationary distribution in the total variation norm.
-This is a situation of bounded degree and no expansion.
-Sharp cut off or the cut off phenomenon has been shown to occur in families such as random walks on a hypercube [1] in which the degree is unbounded as well as on a random regular graph where the degree is fixed, but there is expansion [4].
-These examples agree with Peres' conjecture in [3] relating sharp cut off, spectral gap and mixing time.
+Families of symmetric simple random walks on Cayley graphs of Abelian groups with a bound on the number of generators are shown to never have sharp cutoff in the sense of [1], [3], or [5].
+Here convergence to the stationary distribution is measured in the total variation norm.
+This is a situation of bounded degree and no expansion; sharp cutoff (or the cutoff phenomenon) has been shown to occur in families such as random walks on a hypercube [1] in which the degree is unbounded as well as on a random regular graph where the degree is fixed, but there is expansion [4].
+Our examples agree with Peres' conjecture in [3] relating sharp cutoff, spectral gap, and mixing time.